pfansi/Code-Refactor-HW/README.md

 - Added a semantic header element to portray the top of the page

 * Added a semantic nav element to hold navigation button.
+* Added semantic elements to the main content - main , article and section.

 ## Screenshots